You are here

 While financial experts say that the struggling farm economy of today is not a parallel to the farm crisis of the 1980s, the suicide rates show there is a cause for concern.
 Today’s suicide rates for male farmers are 50% higher than they were during the farm crisis.

 In 1982, the suicide rate among male farmers peaked at 58 suicides per 100,000 farmers, according to data by the National Farm Medicine Center.
-The most recent suicide data available for farmers, collected by the Centers for Disease Control and Prevention (CDC) in 2012 and released in 2016, shows that suicide rates for male farmers have risen to 90.5 per 100,000.
+The most recent suicide data available for farmers, collected by the Centers for Disease Control and Prevention (CDC) in 2012 and released in 2016, shows that suicide rates for workers in the farming, fishing, and forestry industries have risen to 90.5 per 100,000.

 “Farmers are more isolated,” says Jami Dellifield, an Ohio State University Extension Educator.
 The CDC report also pointed to social isolation as well as the potential for financial losses, barriers to seeking mental health services, and access to lethal means as factors that might contribute to suicide.